CUBRID Lock Manager

 • After t = 4, both transactions are in LOCK_SUSPENDED.

-Per-request timeout would eventually break this, but minutes of wasted wait — the detector resolves it in tens of milliseconds.
+Per-request timeout would eventually break this, but minutes of wasted wait — the detector resolves it within its one-second scan interval.

 © 2026 CUBRID Corporation.
 All rights reserved.